Skip to main content

 "The furthest thing from my mind is what is the timeline," McDaniel said.
 "We just need to evaluate and just worry about my teammate, like the rest of the guys are.
 We will get more information tomorrow and take it day by day from there."

-Tagovailoa lowered his head and hit the right arm of Bills safety Damar Hamlin with 4:24 to in the third quarter on a 6-yard scramble to the Buffalo 7-yard line.
+Tagovailoa, with Miami trailing by the 31-10 final score, lowered his head and hit the right arm of Bills safety Damar Hamlin with 4:24 to in the third quarter on a 6-yard scramble to the Buffalo 7-yard line.

-He was replaced in Thursday's game by backup Skylar Thompson.
+Tagovailoa was replaced in Thursday's game by backup Skylar Thompson.
 Tagovailoa's night ended with a stat line of 145 yards passing, a touchdown and three interceptions.

 During the 2022 season, Tagovailoa missed five games, including a postseason contest, due to concussions.
 In Week 4 of that season, Tagovailoa was stretchered off the field against the Cincinnati Bengals and missed two weeks thereafter.
 Then on Christmas of that year, he was again concussed in a game against the Green Bay Packers and lost for the remainder of the season.

-In the 2023 campaign -- one in which the quarterback doggedly prepared himself to avoid head injuries, such as training jiu jitsu to better fall -- Tagovailoa had his best showing yet.
+In the 2023 campaign -- one in which the quarterback doggedly prepared himself to avoid head injuries, such as training in jiu jitsu to better fall -- Tagovailoa had his best showing yet.
 He threw for 4,624 yards, 29 touchdowns and 14 interceptions as he led the Fins to a second straight postseason.
 In the offseason, the 2020 NFL Draft's No. 5 overall pick secured his first extension, inking a four-year, $212.4 million extension.

 Two games into his first season after signing a long-term pact, Tagovailoa's health is once again a major concern, for this season and those ahead.